effector/effector/src/content/docs/en/api/effector/split.md

 ### Case mode

-Mode in which target case is selected by name of its field.
+Mode in which target case is selected by the name of its field.
 Case could be selected from data in `source` by [case function](/en/api/effector/split#case-function) or from external [case store](/en/api/effector/split#case-store) which kept current case name.
 After selection data from `source` will be sent to corresponding `cases[fieldName]` (if there is one), if none of the fields matches, then the data will be sent to `cases.__` (if there is one).

 **See also**: